 Experiment with different materials, textures and methods; don’t just stick to white card models.

-Don’t a let bad mark affect you
+Don’t a let bad mark bring you down

 We all get a bad mark now and again, and it’s very easy to let this affect your confidence.

-There are however a number of projects throughout the year, so take the positives, learn from your mistakes, and use them to your benefit in the next one.
+There are however a number of projects throughout the year, so take the positives, learn from your mistakes, and use them to your benefit you in the next one.

 Create freely and be experimental